Dimension-independent functional inequalities by tensorization and projection arguments: Tensorization of functional inequalities on metric measure spaces

 \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:main}] To prove stability of \eqref{eq:GB} under tensorization, we use Kuwada's duality theorem \cite[Thereom~2.2]{Kuwada2010a}.
-In this paper, the duality result was obtained under the assumption of a volume doubling property, which was later relaxed and generalized to Orlicz spaces in \cite{Kuwada2013b}.
-Moreover, from the proof of \cite[Theorem~2.2]{Kuwada2010a}, it suffices to show that for any $x, y\in X$
+In that paper, the duality result was obtained under the assumption of a volume doubling property, which was later relaxed and generalized to Orlicz spaces in \cite{Kuwada2013b}.
+Moreover, according to the proof of \cite[Theorem~2.2]{Kuwada2010a}, to deduce \eqref{eq:GB} it suffices to show that for any $x, y\in X$